better-internet/radworks-grants/docs/grants_proposal_discussion.md

 - Planning milestones/check-ins: milestones expected to be written by the grant candidates in their application.
 The Grant Lead will be responsible to have regular check-ins, depending on the tier of the project (see tiers below)
 - Multi-Sig voting: the Grant Lead will communicate to relevant Committee Members when a vote for finalized work is in order.

-The core goal of the Grants Lead is to scale the progressive decentralization of contributions to the Radicle ecosystem.
+The core goal of the Grants Lead is to scale the progressive decentralization of contributions to the Radworks ecosystem.

 ## **Program Structure & Process**